-Following tousles between the land holders of the New Hampshire and the New York Grants, and what could only be called the guerilla war fare of Ethan Allen and the Green Mountain Boys, the leaders of the “Grants” held a convention.
-On January 15th 1777 representatives from the towns of the region met in Westminster and declared themselves independent.
+Following tousles between the land holders of the New Hampshire and the New York Grants, and what could only be called the guerrilla war fare of Ethan Allen and the Green Mountain Boys, the leaders of the “Grants” held a convention.
+On January 15th 1777 representatives from the towns of the region met in the town of Westminster and declared themselves an independent republic.
 They choose to call themselves the Republic of New Connecticut.
-The written constitution of this new Republic was the first in what would become the United State to ban slavery.
+The written constitution of this new Republic was the first constitution, in what would become the United States, to ban slavery.